Preventing Exposure to Lead

 • Increase hand washing.

-• Frequent handwashing, especially before eating or after playing outside, can reduce the amount of lead dust that your child is exposed to.
+• Frequent handwashing, especially before eating or after playing outside, can reduce the amount of lead dust that the child is exposed to.

-• Lead dust will also accumulate on objects all around your home.
-Wet wiping for hard objects and washing in the washing machine for soft objects should be done regularly, especially with your child’s favorite toys.
+• Lead dust will also accumulate on objects all around the home.
+Wet wiping for hard objects and washing in the washing machine for soft objects should be done regularly, especially with the child’s favorite toys.

 Make Sure Play Areas are Lead-Safe

-• Change the play location of your child to an area you know to be free of lead.
+• Change the play location for a child to an area known to be free of lead

-• If you have an area in the home that you know is lead-safe, have your children play there.
+• If there is area in the home that is known to be lead-safe, have children play there

-• Do not allow your child to play at playgrounds where the equipment has peeling, chipping paint.
+• Do not allow a child to play at playgrounds where the equipment has peeling, chipping paint

 Preventing Exposure to Lead in Water

-What should I do if I am concerned about lead in my drinking water?
+What if there is a concern about lead in home drinking water?

-Contact your water system for more information about known lead service lines and to get your water tested.
+• Contact the water system for more information about known lead service lines and to get the water tested

-There is no issue with using your water for bathing, dish washing, or showering.
+• There is no issue with using water for bathing, dish washing, or showering

-Flush your lines by running the water for 2-3 minutes if you haven’t used the water for a few hours.
+Flush water lines by running the water for 2-3 minutes if the water is not used for a few hours.
 When water sits in pipes that are made of lead, some of that lead can seep into the water.
 This is why flushing is important.
-If you run the water long enough, the water coming out of the tap is fresh water coming straight from the main water line (see diagram below).
+If water is run long enough, the water coming out of the tap is fresh water coming straight from the main water line (see diagram below).
 Drawing fresh water from the main means you are less likely to be drinking water with lead in it.
 Flushing is a good first step, but it is not 100% effective at removing lead.
-There can be times when flushing does not remove all of the lead from the water, which is why we still recommend using filters or bottled water for children and pregnant women if you know there is a chance your water contains lead.
+There can be times when flushing does not remove all of the lead from the water, which is why it is still recommend to use filters or bottled water for children and pregnant people if you know there is a chance water contains lead.

-Consider using bottled water for infant formula and as drinking water for pregnant women.
+Consider using bottled water for infant formula and as drinking water for pregnant people.

-Have your service line replaced if it is confirmed to be made of lead, but only consider this step when you can have a complete replacement (the whole pipe from the water main to the water meter in your home) done.
+Have the service line replaced if it is confirmed to be made of lead, but only consider this step when a complete replacement (the whole pipe from the water main to the water meter in your home) can be done.
 The Allegheny County Health Department (ACHD) does not recommend partial lead service line replacements.
 Partial line replacements can increase the level of lead in the water significantly for 3-6 months after the replacement has been performed.

 Partial line replacements are when only one part of the service line is replaced.
 The diagram below shows a typical service line set up at a single family home.
 The public water main is the larger pipe that brings the water from your water system.
 Once that pipe reaches the sidewalk outside of your home, a service line branches off to bring water to your house.
 The part of the service line on public property, is the responsibility of the water system.
 See: "Public Water Service Line” in the photo: